underground-software/ILKD_course_materials/assignments/setup.md

 Once the actual operating system boots, the Fedora installer should open automatically.
 Before you begin the installation you **must** resolve the two items with orange warning icons shown in the below image:

-* Click on **Root Account** and set up root with a password you'll remember before clicking done
+* Click on **Root Account**, enable it, and then set up root with a password you'll remember before clicking "Done"

 * Click the **Installation Destination** icon, then click "Done" in the resultant menu
     * You don't need to change anything--it just wants you to confirm the default hard-drive